vpro/amara-java/README.md

 [![Build Status](https://travis-ci.org/vpro/amara-java.svg?)](https://travis-ci.org/vpro/amara-java)

-This is a simple java client for the amara project (http://www.amara.org/):
+This is a simple java client for the amara project (http://www.amara.org/).

- ##How to use:
+ ##How to use

  ```java